-The U District Partnership works to make the U District a safer neighborhood through a variety of different ways...
+The U District Partnership works to make the U District a safer neighborhood through a variety of Programs...

-The UDP works with local law enforcement in the U District to help keep the neighborhood safe.
-This means working with them to identify hotspots and concerns and come up with ways to tackle these issues.
+The UDP coordinates information and activities supporting local law enforcement officers to stem crime in the area.
+This means working with them to identify hot spots and concerns and come up with ways to tackle these issues.
 The UDP is active in the University of Washington Police Department’s Campus Security Advisory Committee (CSAS) as well as the Seattle Police Department’s North Precinct Advisory Council (NPAC).
 The UDP works to sign businesses up for the SPD’s Condition of Entry Program and, for vacant buildings, in the Vacant Building Program.